ucdd2016/book/src/apps/together/proposal/bdd.md

 I want to send invitations to others so that they can join the travel scheduling app

+Scenario: invite a friend to join in
+    Given the friend is not in this group
+    When I want to add his or her into the group
+    Then I have to invite him or her to join in with his or her email address.

 ```

 ## Feature: My App's Feature 4